 And true to this, he fired at the police for as long as he could before shooting himself dead with the last bullet in his Colt pistol.
 He was only 24.

-To honour the incredible sacrifice of this legend, the sprawling Alfred Park in Allahabad has been renamed Chandra Shekhar Azad Park.
+To honour the incredible sacrifice of this legend, the park has been renamed Chandra Shekhar Azad Park.
 A statue of Azad — muscular, bare-chested and twirling his moustache — has also been installed near the tree where he died and visited by hundreds of people every day.

 However, the most meaningful tribute we can pay to this hero is perhaps adopting the example he set – that of deep love and dedication towards one’s nation – in our own lives.
 For as Chandra Shekhar Azad himself said, “If yet your blood does not rage, then it is water that flows in your veins.
 For what is the flush of youth, if it is not of service to the motherland.”